xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/managing_attribute_values.md

 *   [Plain field](#plain-field)
 *   [Textarea](#textarea)
 *   [Yes/No](#yesno)
+*   Hidden field (for {% link "global attributes" ref_HzMkgc0q %} only)

 When configuring an attribute, select the field type that best suits your needs.
 Below we provide detailed explanation of each type.

-### Plain field
+### **Plain field**

 Choose this field type if you need the attribute value to be a word/phrase of your choice.

 You can use _Plain field_ to specify such properties of a product as color, size, ISBN (for books), etc.: it is good foor almost anything, provided you can describe it in a couple of words.
 For example, we used it to specify the dimensions of a bag:

 ![]({{site.baseurl}}/attachments/7504859/8719327.png)